praveenbm5/SmartVaults/README.md

 ## Proof of Concept Implementation - Setup (Docker)

 1. Install Docker if not already installed - https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04
-2. Clone or Checkout this repository - `git clone <url>`
+2. Clone or Checkout this repository - `git clone https://github.com/praveenbm5/SmartVaults.git`
 3. Change working directory to cloned repo directory - `cd SmartVaults`
 4. Important - Customize Dockerfile included in the repo to download appropriate bitcoin binary archive for the architecture and platform you are working on
 5. Build Image - `sudo docker build -t smartvaults .`
 6. Run Image - `sudo docker run -it smartvaults`
-7. Delete Image - `sudo docker images` to get `<IMAGE ID>` and `sudo docker rmi -f <IMAGE ID>` to remove the image
+7. Delete Image - `sudo docker images` to get `<IMAGE ID>` and `sudo docker rmi -f <IMAGE ID>` to remove the image once you are done exploring this demo.

 ## Proof of Concept Implementation - Demo

 1. Open a shell/cmd in the project/repository's root directory.
 (SmartVaults)
 2. Inspect and run `./SmartVault.Demo.Setup_and_Recovery_Using_Option_1.sh` to understand Smart Vault™ setup (Participants: User & Ledger) and recovery using Option 1 which requires only User's private-key.
-Useful when Ledger has lost its private-keys due to unforeseen circumstances or when User wants to independently terminate the Smart Vault™.
+Useful when Ledger has lost its private-keys due to unforeseen circumstances or when User wants to independently terminate the Smart Vault™ without any dependence on Ledger.
 3. Inspect and run `./SmartVault.Demo.Setup_and_Recovery_Using_Option_2.sh` to understand Smart Vault™ setup (Participants: User & Ledger) and recovery using Option 2 which requires only Ledger's private-key.
 Useful when User has lost his private-keys.
 Option 2 has lower priority than Option 1.
 So User can override any attempt by Ledger to unlock the Smart Vault™ without his consent.
 4. Inspect and run `./SmartVault.Demo.Setup_and_Recovery_Using_Option_3.sh` to understand Smart Vault™ setup (Participants: User & Ledger) and recovery using Option 3 which requires both User's and Ledger's private-keys.
 Option 3 has higher priority than Option 1 and Option 2.
 Useful when either User's or Ledger's private-key is presumed stolen and was used to unlock the Smart Vault™.
-5. All demos are designed to run on a RegTest network and create a fresh RegTest node to interface with - SmartVault.Demo.Initialize_RegTest_Network.sh (executed inside demo script)
+5. All demos are designed to run on a Bitcoin RegTest network and create a fresh RegTest node to communicate with.
+See SmartVault.Demo.Initialize_RegTest_Network.sh (executed inside above demo scripts) for more details.
-6. All demos follow the same Smart Vault™ setup process with "User" and "Ledger" as paritcipants - SmartVault.Demo.Setup.sh (executed inside demo script)
+6. All demos follow the same Smart Vault™ setup process with "User" and "Ledger" as paritcipants.
+See SmartVault.Demo.Setup.sh (executed inside above demo scripts) for more info.
-7. All demos write detailed logs to respective log files in the `logs` folder and you can go through sample logs from the above demos in the `logs` folder to get an idea about how these demos work before you run them on your machine.
+7. All demos write detailed logs to respective log files in the `logs` folder and you can go through sample logs from the above demos in the `logs` folder to get an idea about how these demos work even before you run them on your machine.

 ## Legal Notice